alexnardini/FLAM3_for_SideFX_Houdini/src/cl/README.md

 It run billions of iterations per second in Houdini Sop.<br>

 _This file include everything_:<br>
-- the variations functions,
+- variations' functions,
-- the RNG noises,
+- variations' dispatch,
-- variation dispatch,
+- RNG noises,
 - weighted probabilities,
 - the chaos game,
 - CDF sampling,
 - kernels,
-- and everything else...
+- everything else...

 <br>

-In this implementation, the **FF**(_finalXform_) run as a separate kernel in its own OpenCL node<br>
+To maximize performance and since the data is already on the GPU<br>
-to maximize performance since the data is already on the GPU.
+the **FF**(_finalXform_) run as a separate kernel in its own OpenCL node.<br>